laravel/docs/helpers.md

 <a name="method-array-collapse"></a>
 #### `array_collapse()` {#collection-method}

-The `array_collapse` function collapse an array of arrays into a single array:
+The `array_collapse` function collapses an array of arrays into a single array:

     $array = array_collapse([[1, 2, 3], [4, 5, 6], [7, 8, 9]]);